0nix/ggj21/twine/evidence_questioning.md

 ["The note will reach you through telefax at the soonest available moment, Lieutenant."
 You respond.]

 "Excuse me, Agent.
 Lieutenant."
 Bayer says, an aggressive humdrum in his voice that called attention to his rank.
-"You will know your places, or I will transfer you to the mailing room.
+"You will know your places, or I will make sure Division IX learns your name, and they will cordially invite you to join the excitement of the mailing room.
 This operation is under my purview and my jurisdiction.
 Gerhart Kleiner and the factory workers are not part of this surveillance and they will not be added to it."

 He stares daggers into you.
 "Do I make myself clear, gentlemen?"
 You nod and Lieutenant Sessler smirks with his yellow teeth.
 You think he is trying to convey some sort of camaraderie.
 You nod at him too.